-It was William James who observed that our first act of free-will is choosing to believe in free-will.
-In astrology, Uranus is the prime planet which relates to the whole aspect of “mind over matter”.
-One can’t deny, it can feel liberating to truly believe that one only has to change the way one thinks about reality and the world that is known begins to shift in exact accordance with the individual.
-Uranus in astrology is the higher mind and it is thought that collaboration is happening between our mind and the physical world we create.
+It was William James who made the observation that our first act of free will is the decision to believe in the existence of free will.
+Uranus is the most crucial planet in astrology since it is associated with the concept of “thought over matter.”
+To sincerely believe that all one needs to do is change the way one thinks about reality, and the world as we know it begins to shift in precise agreement with the person is something that cannot be denied.
+In astrology, Uranus represents the higher intellect, and it is believed that there is a collaborative effort taking on between our minds and the physical world we create.

-Many Uranian people and Aquarius and 11th house types are into astronomy, astrology, mind-bending subjects, technology, science and architecture.
-The planet can be involved in other pursuits with the aim to awaken consciousness.
-Uranus is this explosion of knowledge revealing something that we were not expecting and presents new ideas, and a new perspective.
-It rules the universal principle and many aha! moments when we gasp in awe at what has been revealed.
-It is the planet of revelations, challenging our preconceptions about life and often jolts us into awareness through sudden and unexpected events that shake us out of complacency about life and what to expect.
+Many Uranian persons, as well as Aquarians and those born with planets in the 11th house, are interested in astronomy, astrology, mind-bending subjects, technology, science, and architecture, among other things.
+The planet might be involved in a variety of other endeavours that have the goal of awakening consciousness.
+Uranus represents an eruption of information that reveals something we were not expecting and introduces us to new ideas and a fresh perspective on things.
+It governs the universal principle and countless aha! moments in which we gasp in astonishment at what has been disclosed as a result of this revelation.
+In addition to questioning our ideas about life, it frequently jolts us into consciousness through quick and unexpected experiences that shock us out of complacency about life and what to expect.

 Curiously, most things Uranian eventually become Saturnian.

 Uranus represents the unleashing of explosive force, and when we give birth to new ideas, they begin to manifest in the tangible world around us.
 Invariably, while considering this side of Uranus, we find ourselves in Matrix terrain, with thoughts of programming the mind to master martial arts, dodge bullets, and bend spoons.